6 breathable face masks to wear while exercising

-Finding the best face mask or other face covering that's not uncomfortable to use while exercising to help prevent the spread of COVID-19 can be enough of a challenge.
-But the slightly conflicting advice from health authorities on wearing a mask while working out can be downright confusing.

-The World Health Organization has cautioned that mask-wearing while working out can make it difficult to breathe (largely from the sweat that accumulates).
-But the CDC's recommendation is that a face mask or face covering be worn in public when around other people as a protective measure.
+Health authorities have issued slightly confusing advice on wearing a face mask while working out.
+The World Health Organization has cautioned that mask-wearing during exercise can make it difficult to breathe (largely from the sweat that accumulates).
+But the CDC's recommendation is that a face mask or face covering be worn in public when around other people as a protective measure against the spread of coronavirus.
+(Here's how to wear masks comfortably).

-So where does this leave you if you're concerned about protecting yourself and others while you're working out?
-If you're supposed to wear a face covering while exercising, what are the best ones?
+So, if you're supposed to wear a face covering while exercising, what are the best ones for workout performance?
+Let's take a look at some standout choices.

 Read more: 7 face mask myths debunked: What to know about coverings, COVID-19 and your health